CS 222 - Computer Programming for Engineers (3 Units)

 CS 222 will be using the Blackboard system for most class communications.
 You are responsible for any notifications/assigments or information posted on Blackboard either by your instructor or the class GTA/UTA.
 Some information may be disseminated through Blackboard or email rather than in class.
 Individual communications with the professor/GTA/UTA may be done by email using your GMU email account.
 When you email, please be sure to include your name, the class number and the topic in the subject header.
 (E.g.: Subject: Jim Jones / CS 222 / Project 2)

 (1) No sharing or discussion of code for assignments.
-Unless specifically stated otherwise, all assignments are individual projects, not group projects.
+Unless specifically stated otherwise, all assignments are individual assignments, not group assignments.
 Students are expected to do their own work, not to share programs with each other, nor copy programs from anyone else.
-However, you may offer limited assistance to your fellow students regarding questions or misunderstandings on their programming assignments by responding to queries on Blackboard or Piazza.
+However, you may offer limited assistance to your fellow students regarding questions or misunderstandings on their programming assignments by responding to queries on Blackboard.
 Suspected honor code violations are taken very seriously, and will be reported to the Honor Committee.
 (See CS Honor Code)

 (2) No incorporation of code from any source external to the course.
 You may not incorporate code written by others.
 Of course, you may freely use any code provided as part of the project specifications, and you need not credit the source.
 Working something out together with an instructor or TA will not require crediting the source.